Lelmose/TP_NGS_2020_Single_Cell/README.md

 ## Analysis of the data with Seurat

 The R package Seurat permits to conduct statistical analysis on single cell data and more information about the code are in the R script `Seurat_treatment.R`.
 The analysis follows the guideline of the [Seurat tutorial](https://satijalab.org/seurat/v3.2/pbmc3k_tutorial.html).
+In this work the data used have been produced by STAR alignement which is described bellow and in this part only the spliced RNA were considered.
+To see the results with **salmon** please see Guillaume work [here](https://github.com/guiseuzaret/tp_ngs_single_cell)

 ### Purification on gene counts